-Don’t silently judge parents who seem to be on their phones 24/7.
+Don’t silently judge parents who glued to their phones 24/7.
 Yes, they might be gaming.
-On the other hand, they could be using a family chore app to cleverly keep track of everything happening under their roof.
+Or Instagramming.
+Or shopping.
+On the other hand, they could be using a family chore app to deviously yet cleverly keep track of everything happening under their roof.
 The best chore apps for kids are like a family chore chart: They remind kids to do what you ask them to do, without you having to nag them.
 The best family tracking apps work for adults as well, nudging you to clean the bathroom, fill the coffee maker, and generally be your best calm self.

 These virtual chore wheels assign tasks to specific family members, let parents see when they’re completed, and pay kids an allowance for work well done.
 When a kid takes out the garbage, he or she makes a few bucks.
 Some apps allow kids to donate money to good causes; others let them invest it and use debit cards to spend it.
 The best ones have added features like shared calendars, family goals, and even chat.
 Because pestering kids never gets old.

 Parents get real-time notifications when kids clean the toilet (good luck with that) or empty the dishwasher.
 Families get a visual overview of what needs to happen and when, and allows people to divide, track and complete tasks.
 We especially dig the family chat feature, which lets parents nag their kids to finish their chores on time.
 Kids can send parents photographic proof that yes, in fact they did take out the trash.
 And parents can transfer money to pay their kids' allowances.